Search by Tags

 Introduction

-In this article, we will show how you can install and test OpenCL libraries optimized for GPUs available on NXP i.MX8/8X/8M Plus SoCs to integrate into your application.
-We will also obtain, build, and run OpenCL info and benchmarking tools to check if the software is set up correctly and observe the GPU performance.
+Torizon features a container runtime, Debian container images and a deb package repository that greatly eases the development process for embedded applications.
+In this article, we will show how you can install and test OpenCL libraries optimized for GPUs available on NXP i.MX8/8X SoCs to integrate into your application.
+We will also obtain, build, and run an OpenCL benchmarking tool to check if the software is set up correctly and observe the GPU performance.

 Prerequisites

-Dockerfile
+Dockerfile explained

-clpeak
+Building clpeak

-$ git clone -b bookworm https://github.com/toradex/torizon-samples.git
+$ git clone -b bullseye https://github.com/toradex/torizon-samples.git

 $ cd torizon-samples/opencl

-Inside the opencl directory that contains the Dockerfile, on the host PC, build the image:
+Inside the opencl directory that contains the Dockerfile on the host PC, build the image:

 $ docker build -t <your-dockerhub-username>/opencl-image .

-After the build, push the image to your Docker Hub account:
+After the build, push the image to your Dockerhub account:

 $ docker push <your-dockerhub-username>/opencl-image